netreconlab/CareKitEssentials/README.md

 [![codecov](https://codecov.io/gh/netreconlab/CareKitEssentials/branch/main/graph/badge.svg?token=o1iDOdx3Sz)](https://codecov.io/gh/netreconlab/CareKitEssentials)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/netreconlab/ParseCareKit/#license)

 Provides essential cards, views, models, protocols, and extensions to expedite building [CareKit](https://github.com/carekit-apple/CareKit) based applications.
 If you are using `CareKit` models in SwiftUI views, `CareKitEssentials` adds a number of extensions to `CareKit` models to enable your views to update properly.
 Simply add `import CareKitEssentials` to each of your SwiftUI view files and your SwiftUI views will start working correctly.

 ## Entensions
 A number of public extensions are available to make using CareKit easier.
-All of the extensions can be found in the [Extensions](https://github.com/netreconlab/CareKitEssentials/tree/main/Sources/CareKitEssentials/Extensions) folder.
+All of the extensions can be found in the [Extensions](https://github.com/netreconlab/CareKitEssentials/tree/main/Sources/CareKitEssentials/Extensions) and [Cards/Shared/Extensions](https://github.com/netreconlab/CareKitEssentials/tree/main/Sources/CareKitEssentials/Cards/Shared/Extensions) folders.

 ## Usage
 You can create SwiftUI views that conform to [CareKitEssentialView](https://github.com/netreconlab/CareKitEssentials/blob/main/Sources/CareKitEssentials/Cards/Shared/CareKitEssentialView.swift) to obtain a number of convenience methods for saving and deleting outcomes.
 The framework adds a number of additional cards that can be found in the [Cards](https://github.com/netreconlab/CareKitEssentials/tree/main/Sources/CareKitEssentials/Cards) folder.
 The following add views/cards are based on `CareKitEssentialView`: